-Toi Turner

-HR Administrator

-O.G.
-Beck Administration Building

-1000 West Court Street, Suite 105A

-Seguin, TX 78155
+Toi Turner HR Administrator O.G.
+Beck Administration Building 1000 West Court Street, Suite 105A Seguin, TX 78155 830-372-8019

-830-372-8019

-tturner@tlu.edu

-Senior Title IX Deputy Coordinator for Athletics
+Deputy Title IX Coordinator for Staff

-Duties and Responsibilities: Coordinates and monitors investigations when the complainant is a student-athlete or works in Athletics; ensures provision of appropriate, reasonable remedies to the victim; ensures rights and due process for both complainant and respondent; oversees education, outreach, and training for all Athletics; available for consultation to all Athletic employees, student-athletes, non-faculty employees, and Faculty.
-Title IX regulations require Senior Deputy Coordinators to report incidents whether resolved informally or formally to the University Title IX Coordinator.
+Duties and Responsibilities: Coordinates and monitors investigations when the complainant is a non-faculty employee; ensures provision of appropriate, reasonable remedies to the victim; ensures rights and due process for both complainant and respondent; oversees education, outreach, and training for all non-faculty employees: available for consultation to all students, non-faculty employees, Staff/Faculty.
+Title IX regulations require Deputy Coordinators to report incidents whether resolved informally or formally to the University Senior Title IX Coordinator.
 These reports allow the Title IX Coordinator to identify patterns of frequency in a particular area within the University and to coordinate compliance with federal regulations.